aklivity/zilla-docs/src/concepts/kafka-proxies/http-proxy.md

 ## Configure Endpoints

 Zilla can map REST APIs to Kafka using the [http-kafka](../../reference/config/bindings/binding-http-kafka.md) binding in `zilla.yaml`.
 Zilla routes REST urls using [wildcard pattern matching](../../concepts/config-intro.md#pattern-matching) and [dynamic path params](../../concepts/config-intro.md#dynamic-path-parameters).
 Dynamic path matching and custom message routing from endpoints to Kafka topics help prevent API lock-in.

 ### HTTP request methods

 Zilla separates the HTTP request methods into two groups called capabilities: produce and fetch.
-The [produce](../../concepts/config-intro.md#the-fetch-capability) capability handles method types `POST`, `PUT`, `DELETE`, and `PATCH` that produces messages onto Kafka topics.
+The [produce](../../concepts/config-intro.md#the-fetch-capability) capability handles method types `POST`, `PUT`, `DELETE`, and `PATCH` that produce messages onto Kafka topics.
 The [fetch](../../reference/config/bindings/binding-http-kafka.md#with-capability-fetch) capability handles the `GET` method that fetches messages from Kafka topics.
 One exception is for a route managing async correlation.
 The `produce` route will have two when clauses: a `PUT` clause for submission and a `GET` clause matching the `async.location` path returned to the caller.

 ## Correlated Request-Response

-Zilla manages the HTTP lifecycle with the request and response payload on the event stream over a pair of Kafka topics.
+Zilla manages the HTTP lifecycle with the request and response payloads over a pair of Kafka topics.
 Each request message is correlated to the corresponding response message with a `zilla:correlation-id` header, providing an identifier for both Zilla and Kafka workflows to act on.

 ### sync

-A synchronous interaction from the client will open a connection, producing a request message.
-The connection will remain open, waiting for the correlated response message to be fetched and returned to the caller.
+A synchronous interaction starts when a client calls an HTTP endpoint, producing a request message.
+The server will not respond immediately, waiting for the correlated response message.
+Once a message with the correct `zilla:correlation-id` header is delivered on the response topic it is fetched, responding to the initial request and returning the payload to the caller.

 ### async

-An asynchronous interaction includes a `prefer: respond-async` header.
+An asynchronous interaction includes a `prefer: respond-async` header when calling an HTTP endpoint.
 After producing a request message, the connection will immediately return with `202 Accepted` plus the location path to retrieve a correlated response.
-The client then sends a request to the returned location path with the `prefer: wait=N` header to retrieve the correlated response as soon as it becomes available, removing the need for client polling.
+The client then sends a `GET` request to the returned location path with the `prefer: wait=N` header to retrieve the correlated response.
+The request will wait for up to `N` seconds and return once a message with the correct `zilla:correlation-id` header is delivered on the response topic, removing the need for client polling.

 ## SSE Streaming

 The Zilla Server-sent Events (SSE) Kafka Proxy exposes an SSE stream of Kafka messages using the [sse-kafka](../../reference/config/bindings/binding-sse-kafka.md) binding.

-An [SSE](https://html.spec.whatwg.org/multipage/server-sent-events.html) server allows a web browser using the `EventSource` interface to open a connection and receive a stream of text from the server, interpreted as individual messages.
+An [SSE](https://html.spec.whatwg.org/multipage/server-sent-events.html) server allows a web browser using the `EventSource` interface to send a request to an SSE endpoint and receive a stream of text from the server, interpreted as individual messages.
 Zilla relays text messages on a Kafka topic into the event stream.

 ### Message Filtering